 During this whole time, I had a very close friend who was in the wedding business advising me to get involved in the wedding industry.
 At the time, I had no interest at all in being a wedding DJ.
 In my mind, wedding DJs were cheesy and I wanted to be a cool club DJ.
 The only problem with being a “cool” club DJ is the pay is generally underwhelming.

 Fast forward to the end of 2009… Within about six months, I had three different sets of friends ask me to DJ their weddings.
 And what did I discover?
 Not only that I was really good at it, but that I actually enjoyed it more than any of the other avenues I had come across so far.
 So in 2010, I got my LLC and insurance and began meeting as many people in the wedding business as possible.
-And now five years later, I am happily performing as a wedding DJ full time.
+And now eight years later, I am happily performing as a wedding DJ full time.